bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Rain
+- Cloudy
 - 93% humidity
-- 17 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 22 AQI 🟩
-- 0.3 inches of rain in the past 24 hours
+- 0.29 inches of rain in the past 24 hours
 - 0.05 inches of rain expected in the next 72 hours